avyaktrout/configure-ad/README.md

 <br />

 <p>
 Log into Client-1 as avyaktrout.com\jane_admin and open system properties.
 Click Remote Desktop.
 Allow "domain users" access to remote desktop.
 You can now log into Client-1 as a normal, non-administrative user now.
+Normally you'd want to do this with Group Policy that allows you to change MANY systems at once.
 </p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>